Santieherrero/slate/source/includes/access_points/_delete.md

 }
 ```

-Permit delete a access point for the organization that you are pointing and if the user has access to it.
+Permits delete a access point for the organization that you are pointing and if the user has access to it.

 ### HTTP Request